wazo-platform/wazo-doc/source/administration/phonebook.rst

-To include a directory in reverse directory definition go to :menuselection:`Services --> CTI Server --> Directories --> Reverse directories` and add the directories to include to reverse look-ups in the *Related directories* section.
+To include a directory in reverse directory definition go to :menuselection:`Services --> CTI Server --> Directories --> Reverse directories` and add the directories to include to reverse lookups in the *Related directories* section.

 Restart the CTI server and incoming caller IDs should be resolved using the specified directories.